-Community Outreach and Field Placement Services (COFPS)
+Community Outreach and Field Placement Services Office(COFPS)

 The primary mission of the Community Outreach and Field Placement (COFPS) Services unit is to provide a high-quality field experience program for teacher education candidates in all majors during the last few semesters of their teacher preparation program.
 Preceded by an internship that varies in length according to program, student teaching is the culminating field experience of all teacher education programs in the College.
-During student teaching, the prospective teacher works full time in two 8-week placements with different age groups or in one placement for approximately 16 weeks.
 The candidate works under the supervision of a campus-based supervisor (university faculty member) and a field-based supervisor (school district faculty member).